IzayoiYuuki/Linear_convergence_of_iterative_contour_integral-based_eigensolvers_for_nonlinear_eigenvalue_problem/README.md

 This respository includes codes of the journal paper 'Convergence of NLFEAST'.

-All programs in this repository **must** be run with `./ConvNLFEAST` as the root directory.
+All programs in this repository **must** be run with `./ConvNLFEAST-master` as the root directory.
 Before running any program, please make sure that:

-1. You are currently in the `./ConvNLFEAST` directory.
+1. You are currently in the `./ConvNLFEAST-master` directory.
 2. All folders under this directory have been temporarily added to the MATLAB path.

 To add the folders to the MATLAB path:

 1. **If you are using the MATLAB graphical interface**:
-   Right-click `ConvNLFEAST` > `Add to Path` > `Selected Folders and Subfolders`.
+   Right-click `ConvNLFEAST-master` > `Add to Path` > `Selected Folders and Subfolders`.

 2. **If you are using the command line**:
-   Open MATLAB in the `./ConvNLFEAST` directory and run
+   Open MATLAB in the `./ConvNLFEAST-master` directory and run

    ```matlab
    addpath(genpath('./'));